 Wouldn’t it be better, as nature travelers, if we carried at least rudimentary knowledge of the globe’s threatened habitats?

-by Bernard F. Master No Finish Line: Discovering the World's Secrets One Bird At A Time is an absorbing memoir composed by world birder, conservationist, Viet Nam vet, and pioneering businessman Dr. Bernard Master.
-Bernie, as he's known to friends, has traveled the world, observed three-quarters of the world's bird species, and left an indelible… Read more »
+Nature Travel Network Exclusive!
+No Finish Line: Discovering the World’s Secrets One Bird at a Time by Bernard F. Master No Finish Line: Discovering the World’s Secrets One Bird At A Time is an absorbing memoir composed by world birder, conservationist, Viet Nam vet, and pioneering businessman Dr. Bernard Master.
+Bernie, as he’s known to… Read more

 You may revel in Cuba’s titillating naughtiness, but if you’re a traveler, and not just a tourist, your mind will also contemplate much bigger ideas.

 Check out this great Asian birding tour opportunity from Birding Ecotours.
 Owner Chris Lotz is a long-time contributor to NTN and is offering a discount to NTN readers for this last-minute travel opportunity.
-12 days starting April 30, 2016 US$3884 per person sharing Taiwan not only has great avifauna but also a host of other winning… Read more »
+A Birding Extravaganza in Taiwan with Birding Ecotours 12 days starting April 30, 2016 US$3884 per person sharing Taiwan not only has great… Read more

 The Champions of the Flyway exists to protect the Mediterranean flyways from illegal trapping and killing.
 Bird watchers are the sentinels of extinction for the avian world.
 We simply MUST lead the way to champion this cause.